hiyata/hiyata.github.io/_posts/2024-06-20-welcome-to-jekyll copy.markdown

 <h2>Migration Patterns Behind HCMV Diversity</h2>

-<p>Viruses are obligate, intracellular parasites and are most known for their role in pathogenesis.
-Viruses come in many flavors, from DNA to RNA, single-stranded or double-stranded, and circular or linear.
-They are thought to have been some of the first life-forms to evolve on Earth and drivers of evolution in other forms of life.</p>
+<p>Human betaherpesvirus 5 (HHV-5), also known as human cytomegalovirus (HCMV), is one of the most prevelant and specific viruses we know.
+Herpesviruses are thought to have co-evolved with their respective hosts across hundreds of millions of years (<a href="https://pubmed.ncbi.nlm.nih.gov/11888691/">1</a>).
+As a result, herpesviruses are usually well adapted to their specific host and seldom infect organisms outside of their normal host species.
+HCMV is also one of the most common viruses, with an estimated seroprevelance of up to 80% in adults across the world (<a href="https://doi.org/10.1002/rmv.2034">2</a>).
+Most seroprevelant adults will never display symptoms of an HCMV infection and remain unaware that the virus has established life-long residency within their cells.</p>

 <p>Some viruses have evolved adjacently with their hosts for millions of years, such as human cytomegalovirus.
-The result of this coexistence is highly specialized viruses tailored to thrive in human hosts without causing pathogenesis.</p>
+The result of this coexistence is highly specialized viruses tailored to thrive in human hosts without causing pathogenesis in most people.
+Many disease-causing pathogens we think of are of zoonotic origin, rather than human originating.
+Spillover events from viruses tend to be the cause deadly diseases and epidemics.
+For example, </p>

+<p>Recent findings have shown that HCMV strains have distinct geographical features and be clustered by such features.
+Strains collected from southeast africa form one of the most distinct clusters, clustering around the outer edges of our European strains.<p>

+<p>Some

 <div id="scatterPlot" class="animate" style="height: 600px; width: 100%; margin-bottom: 20px;"></div>

 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.7.1/dist/leaflet.css"
    integrity="sha512-xodZBNTC5n17Xt2atTPuE1HxjVMSvLVW9ocqUKLsCC5CXdbqCmblAshOMAS6/keqq/sMZMZ19scR4PsZChSR7A=="